paolosalvatori/aks-kaito-terraform/README.md

 ### Models

-At the time of this writing, Kaito supports the following models:
+At the time of this writing, Kaito supports the following models.

 #### Llama 2